 Discussion: Logic, Mathematics, and Culture

-I will discuss a brief history of mathematical logic, and some personal perspective on working in mathematics.
+Anand will discuss a brief history of mathematical logic, and some personal perspectives on working in mathematics.

 Alex Nicolaou, Engineering Director at Google